Gagne's Nine Levels of Learning

 Gagne's Nine Levels of Learning provide a step-by-step approach that can help managers, trainers, and facilitators structure their training so that their students or teams get the most from their learning opportunities.

-In this article, we'll examine Gagne's Nine Levels of Learning, and we'll review how to apply this tool when training your team.
+In this article and infographic, we'll examine Gagne's Nine Levels of Learning, and we'll review how to apply this tool when training your team.

 Gagne's Nine Levels of Learning are also known as Gagne's Nine Conditions of Learning, Gagne's Taxonomy of Learning, and Gagne's Nine Events of Instruction.